Riyu44/NCBS-Workshop/README.md

 The ```ElbowPlot``` function in Seurat is used to help you decide how many principal components (PCs) to use for further analysis after performing PCA.
 It creates a plot showing the amount of variance explained by each principal component.

+The ```FindNeighbors``` function in Seurat identifies the nearest neighbors of each cell in the dataset, which is a key step before clustering or other downstream analyses like UMAP or t-SNE.
+It builds a shared nearest neighbor (SNN) graph, which is then used by ```FindClusters``` to cluster cells based on their similarity.

+The ```FindClusters``` clusters the cells based on the similarity of expression. ```resolution``` indicates how fine clusters to make.
+Higher is the resolution, more clusters are made.

 - **Understanding code** - These lines construct a shared nearest neighbor graph (FindNeighbors) using the top 30 PCs and identify clusters within the data (FindClusters) with a resolution parameter set to 0.8.
 This step groups cells into clusters based on their gene expression profiles, enabling the identification of distinct cell populations.